ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer.md

 > On Windows, the plugin requires Direct2D support.
 The plugin is compatible with Windows 10 and later.
 >
 > On Linux, the plugin **DOES NOT HAVE** hardware acceleration, which may lead to UI freezing.
 The plugin is compatible with Mainstream Linux distributions.
+>
+> The installer can also install a `Standalone` format, which can serve as an independent application.
+You have to set up routing properly to make it functional.

 ZL Equalizer is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).